sooqwess/attrition/MECHANICS.md

 64. Bleeding above 60 applies weakness.
 65. Bleeding above 100 applies mining fatigue.
 66. Crouching with a bandage in hand stops 50 bleed per application.
-67. Bandages are craftable from paper and string.
+67. Bandages are craftable from three paper and two string, and yield a single bandage.
 68. Sleeping removes 40 bleed.
 69. Bleeding out is a real cause of death with its own death message.